AI Workshop: learn to build apps with AI →

 The temperature variable gets the value of the state of the input field at the moment the browser executes this statement, and then the value stays the same forever.

-This is why you can’t do like this:
+This is why you can’t do it this way:

 const temperature = document.querySelector('input#temperature').value